JeppeKlitgaard/jeppe.science/content/thoughts/my-great-big-software-wishlist/index.md

 Federico Terzi is an amazingly friendly developer and takes great care of the community he has built.

+### Update 2

+It seems that Espanso development has significantly slowed, which is a great shame.
+Hopefully development will pick back up again and some of the wishes listed below can become reality.

 Wishlist:
 - [X] 2.0.0 release ([issue](https://github.com/federico-terzi/espanso/issues/594))
 - [ ] More customizable packages